InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/contracted-contributor.md

 budget is spent.
 They are also limiting the breadth and duration of the initiative and partake in periodic reviews until there is proof that it yields the expected results (see [Review Committee](review-committee.md)).
-Top level management has announced their support for InnerSource on various company internal meetings.
+Top level management has announced their support for InnerSource on various company-internal meetings.

 However, top level management has not yet empowered or incentivised mid-level managers to allow or even motivate their employees to participate in